rpajanssen/java-triangle/file-upload/README.md

 It uses the **resteasy-spring-boot-starter** to integrate SpringBoot with RestEasy.

+## Webshere

+This module showcases the file-upload running it locally using liberty profile on the latest Wbesphere that is compataible with Java 11.
+Note that Websphere 8.5.x uses some core code from the JVM (that it probably shouldn't have) that are removed in Java 11 so it will never run using such a JVM.

 ## Additional note

 In the deployments we need to configure the multipart setup up.
 One way to do this is to use the @MultipartConfig